Empowering designers in negotiating salaries to increase memberships

 Skills say more than job titles

-Before interviews, I wanted to identify broader patterns with surveys.
+Before starting interviews, I wanted to identify broader patterns with surveys.
 In open-ended responses, 25% noted that industry relevance was significant to them.
 They ranked the "most valuable data" as: 1) years of experience, 2) skills, and 3) job titles.
 They also reported an average confidence level of 2.7 out of 5 in negotiating, highlighting the need for support.

 The survey indicated that job titles alone lack sufficient context for designers.